Sadie Robertson Stuns In A Tan Jumpsuit While At The Global Leadership Summit

 at the @glnsummit with my hubs!!! so amazing to be in the company of so many leaders of our time.
 The words already spoken this morning have been transformational and I know the words will continue to be as the day goes on!
 We need this encouragement right now!
 My interview with @craiggroeschel is later on today!
 Pray for me fam???????? so thankful to be here.
 Praying God would speak through me to encourage all of you to be as my grandma said to me everyday growing up, “a good leader and example” wherever you are.

 The event features a variety of big name speakers that will give inspirational talks.
-In addition to Robertson, some of the other speakers for this year’s event include former president George W. Bush, Nona Jones, Michael Todd, Paula Faris and more, according to the organization’s official website.
+In addition to Robertson, some of the other speakers for this year’s event include former president George W. Bush, Nona Jones, Michael Todd, Paula Faris, and more, according to the organization’s official website.

 Robertson asked her fans to pray for her as she prepared to partake in the talk.
-She also expressed just how important events like this one are in the current times.
+She also expressed just how important events like this are in the current times.

 Her post racked up over 100,000 likes and her many fans took to the comments section to encourage her and to share how much they admire her.
 Others sought information regarding where she purchased her outfit.